Markus Åkesson: Collaboration

-Glass Sculptures
+Glass sculptures

-Before becoming a painter, Åkesson was trained as a welder when he was young.
-Then he started his job as a glass engraver when he was around 20s.
-He loved working with the creative manner in the glass industry, but after a while he found the urge to express himself through another method which is oil painting.
+Before becoming a painter, Åkesson was trained as a welder when he was young, and started a job as a glass engraver when he was twenty.
+While he declared liking the creativity of the glass industry, he then found an urge to express himself through the method of oil painting.

-Now Åkesson has his own atelier in an old Glass Factory called Pukeberg.
+Åkesson now has his own atelier in an old Glass Factory called Pukeberg.
 In 2021 Åkesson returned to the glass industry, this time as an art glass design partner for Kosta Boda.
 It was through his wife and fellow artist, Ellen Ehk Åkesson that Åkesson came into contact with Kosta Boda.
 Since spring 2021, the couple has shared a studio in Kosta, in addition to their studios in the old Pukeberg Glassworks in Nybro.
-They share numerous intersecting points, not just privately but also artistically, having grown up near one another in the forests of Småland.
-The mystery of the forest is a strongly shared theme in their art.
-Ever since his time as a glass engraver, Markus Åkesson has experienced what he calls a powerful pull to glass.
-He has previously experimented with glass sculptures.
+Having grown up near one another in the forests of Småland, the mystery of the forest is a strongly shared theme in their art.
+Ever since his time as a glass engraver, Markus Åkesson has experienced what he calls a powerful pull to glass and has previously experimented with glass sculptures.

 Some of his earliest glass pieces were exhibited at the Duo-exhibition 'Skogens Hjärta' at VIDA Museum & Konstall in the spring of 2021.
 His art glass was also exhibited alongside his paintings at Market Art Fair in Stockholm in the spring of 2022.
 We find his use of patterns in his sculptures as well, which he spends the most time engraving.

 In 2022, along with Kosta Boda, Åkesson created a glass sculpture "Medusa" that shows the supple side of the glass.
 This sculpture was exhibited in the exhibition "Μέδουσα | Scyphozoa" at Da-End Gallery in Paris.